-At the individual level (in the middle), we consider the psychological acculturation that individuals in all groups in contact undergo.
-Identifying these changes requires sampling a population and studying individuals who are variably involved in the process of acculturation.
-The figure shows three kinds of psychological changes resulting from contact: behavioural; stress; and strategies.
-Behavioural changes can be a set of rather easily accomplished changes (e.g., in ways of speaking, dressing, and eating) or they can be more difficult to accomplish (e.g., changes in identities, self-concept and values).
-Second are changes that are due to acculturation experiences that are challenging, even problematic, in which acculturative stress becomes manifest.
-Third, individuals also develop and engage in acculturation strategies and expectations (Berry, 1980) as their preferred way to acculturate and relate to each other.
-Following from these three kinds of psychological changes are some longer-term outcomes, referred to as adaptations (on the right).
+Following these three kinds of psychological changes are some longer-term outcomes, referred to as adaptations (on the right).
 Three kinds of adaptations have been discerned: psychological, sociocultural and intercultural.
 Ward (1996) distinguished between psychological adaptation and sociocultural adaptation.
-The first refers to adaptations that are primarily internal or psychological (e.g., sense of personal well-being and self-esteem, sometimes referred to as 'feeling well').
-The second are sociocultural, and are sometimes called 'doing well'.
+The first refers to adaptations that are primarily internal or psychological (e.g. sense of personal well-being and self-esteem, sometimes referred to as 'feeling well').
+The second are sociocultural and are sometimes called 'doing well'.
 This form of adaptation is manifested by competence in carrying out the activities of daily intercultural living (such as in the community, at work and in school).
 A third is intercultural adaptation (Berry, 2005), which refers to the extent to which individuals are able to establish harmonious intercultural relations, with low levels of prejudice and discrimination ('relating well').

-Intercultural Strategies and Expectations
+Intercultural strategies and expectations

-One concept that is central to, and underlies all aspects of acculturation and intercultural relations phenomena is the way in which people seek to relate to each other in culturally-plural societies.
+One concept that is central to, and underlies all aspects of acculturation and intercultural relations phenomena is the way in which people seek to relate to each other in culturally plural societies.
 As noted above, these are the strategies and expectations that all groups and their individual members have and use, whether acknowledged explicitly or just implicitly, when they acculturate and engage in intercultural relations.
 These strategies and expectations can be held by both the dominant and non-dominant individuals and groups that are in contact.

-They are based on three underlying issues: (i) the degree to which there is a desire to maintain the group's culture and identity; (ii) the degree to which there is a desire to engage in daily interactions with other groups in the larger society, including both dominant and nondominant one(s); and (iii) the relative power of the groups in contact to choose their preferred way of engaging each other (Berry, 1980).
+They are based on three underlying issues: (i) the degree to which there is a desire to maintain the group's culture and identity; (ii) the degree to which there is a desire to engage in daily interactions with other groups in the larger society, including both dominant and non-dominant one(s); and (iii) the relative power of the groups in contact to choose their preferred way of engaging each other (Berry, 1980).

 Four ways of living together have been derived from the first two issues facing all peoples living in plural societies (see Figure 2).
 There are two sets of concepts, one for the strategies of non-dominant groups and their individual members (on the left); how do they wish to live interculturally?
-The other are the expectations of dominant groups in the larger society and of their individual members (on the right); how do they think that non-dominant groups and individuals should live interculturally?
+The other is the expectations of dominant groups in the larger society and of their individual members (on the right); how do they think that non-dominant groups and individuals should live interculturally?
 The power relations between these two sectors of the population in a plural society are present in the differences between these strategies and expectations.
 Typically, the dominant group has more power than the non-dominant group to decide on the policies and practices that are operating in the plural society.